 - Green Community Leadership Award - Ventura County Regional Energy Alliance (2015): The award recognized Thousand Oaks' extraordinary community outreach and engagement through weekly blog posts, social media and a monthly e-newsletter that reaches more than 9,000 residents.

-Silver Energy Leader - Southern California Edison (2015): Through the SCE Energy Leader Partnership, Thousand Oaks leads by example when it comes to energy efficiency.
+Silver Energy Leader - Southern California Edison (2015): Through the SCE Energy Leader Partnership, Thousand Oaks is recognized for leading by example and implementing an Energy Action Plan.

-Government Green Fleet Award—Clean Cities California and National Alternative Fuels Training Consortium (2012 - 2015): The City’s vehicle fleet ranked among the top 50 greenest fleets based on the exclusive use of re-refined oil, antifreeze, recap tires, and natural gas.
-The City also recycles all used oil filters, and has replaced all lead wheel-balancing weights with lead-free alternatives.
-The City was chosen from over 38,000 municipalities nationwide.
-In addition, the City received an Honorable Mention in 2012.
-The City has now almost achieved its goal of achieving 2/3 of its city fleet to alternative fuel.
+Government Green Fleet Award—Clean Cities California and National Alternative Fuels Training Consortium (2012 - 2015): The City’s vehicle fleet ranked among the top 50 greenest fleets nationwide, chosen from a pool of over 38,000 municipalities.
+Our achievement was based on the exclusive use of re-refined oil, antifreeze, recap tires, and natural gas; recycling all used oil filters; and replacing all lead wheel-balancing weights with lead-free alternatives.
+The City has now also achieved its goal of converting 2/3 of its city fleet to alternative fuel.
 All city buses now run on natural gas.

 - Best of California Technology Green IT –Center for Digital Government (2012): The City created California’s first fully automated Green Business Certification Program, Recycling Permitting System and Grant Management System.
 The systems use a cloud database service for technological innovation and to reduce program costs.